0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 To send a private note, the `--send` flag sends a note using the note transport network.
 The note ID (hex) and recipient's address (bech32) must be provided.
 The note is assumed to be stored in the store (e.g., imported using [`import`](#import)).
-The recipient address will be used to encrypt the note using the encryption key associated with that address.

 You can call: